Shifanaaz125/HR-EDA/README.md

 7) Job Satisfaction and Attrition: The bar graph indicated that employees with a 2-star job satisfaction rating had the lowest attrition, while those with 1 and 3-star ratings experienced the highest attrition rates.
 This finding emphasized the importance of job satisfaction in reducing voluntary departures.

 8) Department-wise Attrition: The bar chart identified that the Research & Development Department had the highest attrition rate, followed by the Sales and HR Departments.
 This finding suggested a need for further investigation into the reasons behind the high attrition rates in these departments.

+***These insights provide valuable information for organizations aiming to address attrition challenges and implement targeted strategies to improve employee retention and satisfaction.
+By considering factors such as job satisfaction, age demographics, and department-specific attrition rates, organizations can take proactive measures to enhance employee engagement, productivity, and overall organizational success.***